Rely on our tips and resources

 Finding alternatives for managing the frustrations you will feel when caring for a crying baby is the key to preventing Shaken Baby Syndrome.

-Download a Babysitter Basics form for anyone who cares for your child.
+Download a Make a Plan form for anyone who cares for your child.

 Watch a video on Preventing Shaken Baby Syndrome